 “I use Parata PASS strip packaging to make it easier for patients to take their medications as prescribed and for me to grow my business,” says Bretton.

-Jamestown Pharmacy recently added Parata Check PASS to their automation portfolio.
-His Check PASS confirms the contents of 65 packages a minute, validating the number of pills and comparing their size and shape to its drug database for accuracy.
+Jamestown Pharmacy recently added pouch verification automation to their facility, which validates the number of pills and compares their size and shape to a drug database for accuracy.
 It makes the pharmacist verification process safer and more efficient.